Create Table

 Try Vela Sandbox

-The CREATE TABLE statement is how you define the structure of a new table in PostgreSQL.
-Every column requires a name and a data type, and you can attach constraints to columns or to the whole table to enforce data integrity rules.
-Getting your table definition right at the start saves you from costly migrations later.
+The CREATE TABLE statement defines the structure of a new table in PostgreSQL.
+Every column requires a name and a data type, and you attach constraints to enforce data integrity.
+Getting the table definition right at the start saves costly migrations later.

 CREATE TABLE [IF NOT EXISTS] table_name (